SBA Transaction Screen Assessment for SBA Loans

 SBA Procedures & Policies

 The SBA posts procedures and policies for all leaders dealing with potential environmental risks.
 Per the administration, in circumstances where an SBA loan application occurs over commercial or industrial real estate, professional environmental due diligence services are necessary.
 This includes an SBA TSA report.
 And there are additional pillars to this rule as well.
 For instance, if the commercial lot is in association with an industry or land-use which is “environmentally sensitive,” environmental screen assessments become a requirement.
 Furthermore, the amount of the load plays a role in warranting the necessity of an SBA Transaction Screen Assessment as well.
 For example, at this moment, the SBA indicates that if the loan amount is less than $150,000, the transaction is not considered “environmentally sensitive.”
 Nonetheless, an environmental questionnaire is required by the borrower.

 Low-Risk vs High-Risk

 The defining of “Low-Risk” vs “High-Risk” properties is standard at the forefront of the loan application process.
 The SBA has definitions and guidelines for these determinations.
 For instance, a low-risk property may be a residential property that is adjacent to a gasoline station.
-On the other hand, higher risk sites may be a gasoline station itself.
+On the other hand, a higher-risk site might be a gasoline station.
 Thus, requiring a comprehensive review.
 Low-risk properties may be difficult to classify.
 Nevertheless, high-risk properties are easily identifiable, as they are typically lots like dry cleaners or gasoline stations.
 In fact, high-risk sites typically require a complete Phase I Environmental Site Assessment Report.
 And Phase 1 ESA reports additionally provide CERCLA liability protection for innocent land-owners.

 SBA Environmental Questionnaire